betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

 </div>
 </div>

+_Perspectives on the BSSw Fellowship Program:_ When I started interacting with scientific software outside of my personal code I realized that scientists that develop software face similar challenges across disciplines, and that a lot of these challenges have not been adequately solved so far.
+But I also noticed how much I could learn from the strategies that other maintainers have already developed.
+BSSw has given me the opportunity to extend these interactions and to make connections into fields I do not usually interact with.
+I hope my fellowship project has raised the awareness of how social skills matter for the development of user and developer communities around scientific software and has some positive impact by helping maintainers navigate the social challenges of scientific software.

+_Advice for new (prospective) BSSw Fellows:_

 ### Fellows enable reproducible computational research
 _If you can’t repeat your experiments and others can’t reproduce your results, it is difficult to claim with confidence that your experiments have advanced science._